BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Fix-Normals.md

 and that's it!

 > **Is it still looking wrong for your mesh?**
 > Annoyingly, there are some meshes whose normals are borked for a more complicated reason (usually they are two sided meshes and have fused vertices upon import).
-This can require a more involved fix and I'd recommend checking out the discord server and asking there!
+This can require a more involved fix and I'd recommend checking out the discord server and asking there, the link can be found on the left sidebar of the wiki <3
 {.is-success}